Maia Ruth Lee | Human Life in Motion

 For Colorado-based artist Maia Ruth Lee’s first UK solo exhibition beginning on the Spring Equinox, we imagine the gallery as a worldly and spiritual centre.
 The presentation will explore human life in motion and feature objects as offerings from different exhibitors.

-A correlating new large-scale work will have a different presence upstairs in Gallery 2—a sixth green banner will become part of the artist’s Bondage Baggage Banner (2024) that will be workshopped together with a group of local migrants in collaboration with Nottingham-based charity Refugee Roots.
+A correlating new large-scale work will have a different presence upstairs in Gallery 2—a sixth green banner will become part of the artist’s Bondage Baggage Banner (2024) that will be workshopped together with a group of local migrants.
 The piece will become a new addition to the existing five banners individually painted in black, white, yellow, blue, and red, corresponding to the five hues that constitute obangsaek, the five cardinal directions and elements in Korean traditional culture.
 The new addition of the green banner symbolises free passage, making it the colour of safety.
 Green is also associated with harmony, growth, hope, trust, wisdom and faith.
 The banners are imprints and markings of the bound luggage as seen in Gallery 1—the painted surfaces of the sculptures are stretched and smooth like skin—transformed into abstract traces and contours of the migrant experience.

 Once we leave a place is it there, 2024